HTML5 Boilerplate homepage | Documentation table of contents

 .gitignore

-HTML5 Boilerplate includes a basic project-level .gitignore
+HTML5 Boilerplate includes a basic project-level .gitignore.
+This should

 primarily be used to avoid certain project-level files and directories from